jfpatrick/pyqt-tutorial/docs/source/fast/4-bipy-gui-manager.rst

 However, for consistency and maintainability, in BI we agreed on a common project structure that every PyQt5 project should abide, as far as possible.
-A small tool called `BI Python Expert GUI Manager <https://gitlab.cern.ch/bisw-python/bipy-gui-manager>`_ to eases the process of setting up a proper project structure.
+A small tool called `BI Python Expert GUI Manager <https://gitlab.cern.ch/bisw-python/bipy-gui-manager>`_ eases the process of setting up a proper project structure.

 .. index:: BI Python Expert GUI Manager